 Elounda is well known for being the resort hub of Crete.
-If you have money, are a celebrity, honeymooner, or just plain fancy you may be staying somewhere in Elounda.
+If you have money, are a celebrity, honeymooner, or just plain fancy, you may be staying somewhere in Elounda.
 Unfortunately, we aren’t any of these things, but we decided to venture around Elounda.

-Check out Lasithi Windmills
+Check Out the Lasithi Windmills

 If you’re wondering what to do in Crete and want something different head to the Lasithi windmills.
-I found images of the, on Pinterest and immediately made sure we drove to the Lasithi Plateau while we were in Lasithi.
+I found images of the windmills on Pinterest and immediately made sure we drove to the Lasithi Plateau while we were in Lasithi.
 The plateau has a couple of small, traditional Greek villages around, but the real draw here are the windmills.

 Explore Agios Nikolaos

 When you visit Crete make sure to explore Agios Nikolaos.
 In the far east of Crete is the capital of Lasithi, Agios Nikolaos.
 It’s a great little town to explore and is definitely one of the least visited on the island.
 We enjoyed having a coffee along Mirabello Bay while gazing at the Sitia mountains.

 Vai Beach is one of the must do things in Crete as it’s one of the most beautiful Crete beaches.
 Vai Beach features the largest natural palm forest in all of Europe.
 Here you’ll find Cretan date palm which will be hard to find almost anywhere else in the world.